Most sports fans don’t know UFC Heavyweight Champ Francis Ngannou's story, and if you’re reading this, you’re probably not even a sports fan.

 Because maybe you care about a migrant’s journey.
 Or what it means to do hard labor as a child.
 Or just plain old the greatest rags-to-riches story of the 21st century.

-Care because even if Francis Ngannou had gone on to become an account in Cleveland he’d be a Shackelton-like figure—his tale of overcoming adversity could be a Hollywood movie.
+Care because even if Francis Ngannou had gone on to become an accountant in Cleveland he’d be a Shackelton-like figure—his tale of overcoming adversity could be a Hollywood movie.

 Growing up in a Sand Mine